mrchantey/forky/docs/src/index.md

 Forky is a monorepo for kickass rust crates.

+Crates in this repo are mature enough for usage but not yet at a stage to warrent individual repos.

 > *Very early stage warning:*
 > - breaking changes on patch versions
 > - outdated docs